craftercms/docs/source/by-role/system-admin/upgrade/upgrading-container.rst

 #.
 Run ``docker-compose down`` to fully stop the environment.
 #.
 If you are using a clone of https://github.com/craftercms/docker-compose, then just pull the latest changes.
 If
    you're using your own Docker Compose files, then remember to update the versions of the CrafterCMS Docker images.
 #.
-Check the release notes of the new CrafterCMS version (:ref:`newIa-release-notes`) for upgrades to Elasticsearch.
+Check the release notes of the new CrafterCMS version (:ref:`release-notes`) for upgrades to Elasticsearch.
 If there has been an upgrade, then also update the Elasticsearch image versions.
 #.
 Check the configuration file changes between the previous version and the new version.
    If you have overwritten any of them in a volume, we recommend you do the following: